Autonomous Weapon Systems and International Humanitarian Law: A Reply to the Critics

 Michael N. Schmitt

-Naval War College - International Law Department; University of Exeter Law School
+Naval War College - Stockton Center for the Study of International Law; University of Exeter Law School; Lieber Institute, USMA at West Point; Harvard Law School (PILAC)

 December 4, 2012